On Left and Right Anarchists

 The board game “Monopoly” is a simplification, but it does reflect some basic features of a market economy.
 The beginning of the game is a pleasant shopping spree: Everyone has money in his pocket, and no one feels threatened.
 That’s the world anarcho-capitalists fantasize about.
 But the rules of that game lead inexorably to an ending in which all the players but one are totally impoverished.
 That result doesn’t depend on chance or on cheating or some sort of “corruption.”
 Rather, that result is written into the rules of the game.
 It’s a “fair” game, in the sense that all the players have an equal opportunity or chance to become that one winner — just like the game of Russian Roulette is fair in that all players start with an equal chance to live or die.
 It may be a fair game, but I would prefer to play a different fair game.

 Powerful, corrupt people become indifferent to the fate of others, and that’s why externalities become commonplace.
 A market transaction is a negotiation between two parties, but other parties who were never consulted may be affected by the consequences, and may end up forced to bear costs that were never calculated, and that are not reflected in the market price that has been negotiated.
 Those costs born by the third parties are called externalities, or externalized costs, because they are outside (external to) the considerations of the negotiators.
 Mainstream (neoclassical) economics textbooks gloss over externalities as though they were small and unimportant, but in fact they are enormous.
-War, poverty, and ecocide — the murder of the ecosystem — are such unmeasured side effects of market transactions.
+War, poverty, and ecocide — three kinds of murder — are such unmeasured side effects of market transactions.
 (And if ecocide continues much longer, it will kill us all, even the rich.)
 The market is only “efficient” about the costs that are measured and that are reflected in prices.
 Thus, the prevailing mythology of our time — that “the market is wise and efficient, the market knows best” — is simply false.

 Anarcho-communists advocate that everyone should voluntarily share everything, but that notion is so drastically different from our present way of life that it is incomprehensible to most people; it would be as strange as Jesus walking the earth again.
 How will you get everyone to voluntarily do what most people presently don’t want to do?
 People who have never thought about these matters have misunderstood anarcho-communism in a wide variety of ways.
 Here are some of their most common questions, and my own responses: